October 6, 2020

 1. Stay communicative

-2. Add your work projects into your planner, or Trello board
+2. Add your work projects into your planner, or a Trello board

 3. Split your break in smaller increments (and make them tech-free)